sruduke/lab-stubs-and-mocks/README.md

 Our team has been assigned the following tasks:

-- [ ] **Given an employee's full name, we want to capitalize the name** without depending on any external service.
+- [X] **Given an employee's full name, we want to capitalize the name** without depending on any external service.

-- [ ] **How many employees are from Edmonton?** There is an online service that returns a list of all employees' addresses!
-We need to implement a method that checks for Edmonton, and returns the list.
+- [X] **How many employees are from Los Angeles?** There is an online service that returns a list of all employees' addresses!
+We need to implement a method that checks for Los Angeles, and returns the list.
 But what if it takes too much time to return results by the service?
 Everytime we run our test suite, it will take a lot of time to execute because of the service round-trip (request/response) bottleneck.
 In addition, service may have set a rate limit on its endpoints (e.g., maximum 500 requests a month).

-- [ ] **How many employees have _salary > 50K_?** Another team is developing a service
-that returns list of all the salaries, but they are not done yet.
+- [X] **How many employees have _salary > 50K_?** Another team is developing a service that returns list of all the salaries, but they are not done yet.
 How can we filter the salary if that service from other team is not completed yet?
 More importantly, how would we know if our filtering implementation is